technoon-org/technoon.org/lesson_4/tutorial.md

 * `-u` is only needed the first time you push a particular branch

-Now open your repo's page on GitHub, you'll see various shortcuts to create a pull request, but let's do it the standard way:
+Now open your repo's page on GitHub, you'll see various shortcuts to create a pull request for your newly pushed branch, but let's do it the standard way:

 1. Open the `Pull requests` tab
 2. Select `New pull request`